wombleton/gitlaw-nz/acts/M/Members of Parliament (Remuneration and Services) Act 2013.md

 ##### 5 Application of clauses 6 and 7

-*   (1) Clauses 6 and 7 apply to a spouse or partner of a former member who---
+*   (1) [Clauses 6][155] and [7][156] apply to a spouse or partner of a former member who---

     *   (a) was the spouse or partner of the former member at the time the former member ceased to be a member of Parliament; and

-    *   (b) is the spouse or partner of the former member at the time of claiming an entitlement under clause 6 or 7\.
+    *   (b) is the spouse or partner of the former member at the time of claiming an entitlement under [clause 6][155] or [7][156].

-    (2) The entitlements of a spouse or partner of a former member under clauses 6 and 7 continue after the death of the former member, whether or not the surviving spouse or partner remarries or re-partners, provided that the spouse or partner was still the spouse or partner of the former member at the date of his or her death.
+    (2) The entitlements of a spouse or partner of a former member under [clauses 6][155] and [7][156] continue after the death of the former member, whether or not the surviving spouse or partner remarries or re-partners, provided that the spouse or partner was still the spouse or partner of the former member at the date of his or her death.

-    (3) For the purposes of clauses 6 and 7, _former member_ includes a member of Parliament who dies in office, and who becomes a former member on the date of his or her death.
+    (3) For the purposes of [clauses 6][155] and [7][156], _former member_ includes a member of Parliament who dies in office, and who becomes a former member on the date of his or her death.

 ##### 6 Domestic and international air travel: spouse or partner entitlement